 To minimize wait times for a piece if content like a photo or video, a Content Delivery Network also replicates your files across multiple servers so that the visitor from San Francisco can receive files from a server in San Jose.
 This means that it will take significantly less time for the files to load, speeding up your blog or website.

 Until now, the challenge with CDNs is that they were expensive.
 Maintaining multiple server farms is not a cheap undertaking, so using a CDN for your blog could have cost hundreds or thousands of dollars each month, depending on your traffic.

 But as server and infrastructure costs have dropped, so has the cost of hosting on a CDN.
 In fact, some companies like CloudFlare have even started offering a free package.

 On top of the fact that CloudFlare has both free and paid options, they also offer a CloudFlare WordPress plugin to help you configure CloudFlare and they have an active presence on WordPress support, helping those that have questions about configuring the plugin.

 So how well does it work?
 Here’s how my blog performed with WP-Super Cache turned on without CloudFlare enabled:

 and here’s how it performed after CloudFlare free was enabled.

 Additionally, my theme, which is built on the Genesis framework keeps my load times low by ensuring that the theme code is streamlined.
 Finally, as I mentioned, WP-Super Cache caches my files and speeds up the native WordPress load times significantly.

-But just by enabling CloudFlare, my page load time went from 2.05 seconds to 1.38 seconds.
+But just by enabling CloudFlare, however, my page load time went from 2.05 seconds to 1.38 seconds.
 For those (like me) who aren’t math majors, that’s a 32% decrease in load time.

-I’d love to hear additional Cs that you think might help, as well.
+I’d love to hear additional Cs (or any other letters) that you think might help, as well.
 Also, feel free to share any experiences that you have with any of these plugins/services.